Locations:

 How can I reduce my risk of having a child with Crouzon syndrome?

+Because Crouzon syndrome is the result of a rare genetic variation, there’s no way to prevent the condition.
 Nothing you did before or after pregnancy caused it.
-If you plan on becoming pregnant, you can talk with your healthcare provider about genetic testing, especially if you have Crouzon syndrome or a family history of the condition.
+If you plan on becoming pregnant, you can talk with your healthcare provider about genetic counseling, especially if you or your family have a history of Crouzon syndrome.
 Genetic testing can assess your risk of having a baby with a genetic condition.

 Additional Common Questions